mk673/CS-Project-Portfolio/README.md

 # Introduction
 My name is Merriam Khan, and I am an Honors student at Georgia State University majoring in Computer Science with a specialization in Data Science.
 Below are some projects that I have completed that I feel represent my versatile skillset with respect to my technical skills, along with interpersonal skills I honed and developed as I learned to navigate working with team members and communicating project goals.
-I hope that by gaining experience in a professional setting, I will be able to enhance these skills as well as challenge myself into expanding my horizons and stepping outside of my comfort zone to support this growth.
+I hope that by gaining experience in a professional setting, I will be able to enhance these skills as well as challenge myself into expanding my horizons and stepping outside of my comfort zone to learn new skills.

 # Projects